System of Care

 - Least Restrictive

 - Collaborative and Coordinated

-The systems of care approach seek to organize services, supports and stakeholders in responding to the behavioral needs of communities in a coordinated manner.
+The system of care approach seeks to organize services, supports and stakeholders in responding to the behavioral needs of communities in a coordinated manner.

 In New Mexico this approach is supporting the expansion of High-Fidelity Wraparound, Family Peer Support, Respite Services, YouthMOVE chapters and the development of a Children’s Mobile Response and Stabilization services.

 Incorporating community members in the System of Care approach and initiatives is a key objective.
 With this in mind this grant is sponsoring governance meetings held at the local and state level.
 These meetings have the purpose of identifying systemic barriers to the system of care approach and initiatives and developing solutions.
 Community members are welcome to attend these meetings, if you would like to attend, or would like more information on The System of Care in New Mexico, please contact us.